GabrieleNovello/GabrieleNovello/README.md

-## **Gabriele Novello** — computer engineering student forging a path through systems programming
-with a focus on C, C++, and low-level infrastructure.
+## **Gabriele Novello** — computer engineering student forging a path through systems programming, with a focus on C, C++, and low-level infrastructure.

 Building allocators, shells, and data systems to master the foundations —
 and to craft what endures, beyond abstraction.